acjf3/l3mips/readme.md

 To build the simulator, you need L3 installed on your machine.

-L3 is implemented in [Poly/ML 5.7](http://www.polyml.org/ "Poly/ML home page"), so in order to compile L3, you will need Poly/ML corectly installed.
+L3 is implemented in [Poly/ML 5.7](http://www.polyml.org/ "Poly/ML home page"), so in order to compile L3, you will need Poly/ML correctly installed.
 Simply follow the steps described on the [Poly/ML download page](http://www.polyml.org/download.html "Poly/ML download page").
 It is basically a case of:

 ```